 In recent years, interest in growing and preserving heirloom and antique varieties of fruits and vegetables has grown tremendously.
 Now, more than ever, gardeners are actively seeking to grow rare and unique plants from times past.
 One of the most exciting reasons for this revolution is to encourage diversity within garden plantings.
 Many fruit trees, such as the ‘Indian Blood’ peach, are excellent examples of old-time favorites being reintroduced to a new generation of gardeners.
 Read on to learn more about growing Indian Blood peaches.

 What are Indian Blood Peach Trees?

 Introduced to Mexico by the Spanish, Indian Blood peaches quickly became a cultivated crop for many Native American tribes.
-Treasured for their high yields, this gorgeous deep red-fleshed peach is crisp and perfect for use in canning, fresh eating, and pickling.
+Treasured for its high yields, this gorgeous, deep red fleshed peach is crisp and perfect for use in canning, fresh eating, and pickling.